voidtools/etp_server/README.md

 There are four link types that change the way the Everything client accesses files on the ETP server.

-When connecting to an ETP server you can specify the link type.
+Specify the link type when connecting to an ETP server.

+Link types:

 <table>
 <tr><th>Link type</th><th>Description</th></tr>